chaklam-silpasuwanchai/EEG-Real-Time-Applications/README.md

 3. **P300 + speller  (real-time)** (TBD)
 4. **MI + control   (real-time)** (TBD)
 5. **Existing Dataset (probably start with DEAP, and other famous datasets)** (TBD)

-All will be centered around the use of:

-Hardware:
-- OpenBCI + Cyton/Daisy, 250Hz

-Software:
-- Python-based

-All code will be centered around 3 typical steps
-1. Data acquisition
-2. Experiment (stimuli)
-3. Analysis

-Analysis will include:
-1. Basic feature extraction and classification
-2. Common Spatial Pattern and classification
-3. Long Short-Term Memory Recurrent Neural network
-4. Temporal Convolutional Network